orbitmines/archive/projects/Project - Research towards Designs (2024).md

 		- Basically directing movement in a certain way ; Like the ants following a group
 	- Don't forget that it's important that the furthering of certain steps can be arbitrarily delayed ; if resources aren't spent on them. (this, and all these things should have direct translations to the programming interfaces?)
 	- How much storage?
+	- We use up resources to realization of some invariance (symmetry), which lowers the search space, but increases possible interactions.
+(Basically higher-arity again) ; Non-trivial superpositions through that invariance.
+	- From certain perspectives, how many operations need to be performed ; relative to some other thing
+	- minimization, compression, of branches basically
+	- novelty; basically change parametsrs til you find somer which are so unsual to the one's currently

 (Cyber) Security
 - Recognize aspects (what to break in/random exploration) ; invariances to things I know that sort of thing, but could be fleeting ; puzzle to solve.
 Not entering the world, but observing it or something I know about it.